 Do I need a bank account in Malaysia?

-Most expat will certainly find having a bank account helpful.
+Most expat will certainly find having a local bank account helpful.
 In many regions of the country, cash payments are preferred, if not mandatory, but luckily ATMs are reasonably abundant.
-Expats should note that some ATMs close around midnight.

 ►Learn more about adjusting to Malaysian life in Culture Shock in Malaysia